What is Vendor Management?

 Problem

-Unused licenses
+Unused licences

 Auto-renewals

-Contracts renew at unfavorable terms without review
+Contracts renew at unfavourable terms without review

 Duplicate vendors